Registered Testing Pool

-In compliance with the IPC Anti-doping Code and World Anti-doping Code, the IPC has a Registered testing pool, a group of top-level athletes in specific Paralympic sports who take part in an efficient out-of-competition Testing programme.
+In compliance with the IPC Anti-Doping Code and World Anti-Doping Code, the IPC has a Registered Testing Pool (RTP), a group of top-level athletes in specific Paralympic sports who take part in an efficient out-of-competition testing programme.

 The deadlines for submissions for each quarter are: